What is the first step for the Assignor (seller) when you are considering assignment?

 All investments have risks.

-Are Condo assignments hard to sell?
+Are Condo assignments harder to sell than resales?

 How much money can I expect to make?

-Please contact me for a Free Consultation
+You may contact me for a Telephone Consultation